deephacks/confit/readme.md

 Conf-it provide a productive, typesafe and non-intrusive way to manage configuration in Java.
-Applications are decoupled from how and where to store, retrieve and validate configuration, allowing changes without restarting the application.
+Applications are decoupled from how and where to store, retrieve and validate configuration, allowing runtime changes and tracking without restarting the application.

 This allow configuration reuse and unification of how its managed without burdening applications with portability issues.
 It integrates seamlessly based on the terms of the particular runtime environment